Coral reefs are spectacular undersea ecosystems that are home to thousands of different plant and animal species.

 - Tell your elected officials and other influential people to support creation of new marine protected areas to protect coral reefs.

 - Make sure the seafood you eat is sustainably caught.
 Never buy coral reef fishes or deep sea fishes such as orange roughy that are caught with bottom trawls, the world’s most destructive fishing method.
 Bottom trawls are devastating to deep corals that would otherwise live for hundreds, even thousands of years.
-Go one step further by signing our petition to protect coral forests and stop bottom trawling on the high seas.

 - Never buy products from coral reefs including coral jewelry, coral heads seafans, seastars, or coral reef fishes.
 Instead, buy jewelry made from sustainable materials that look and feel like coral.
 Before buying a marine fish at the pet store, ask if it is wild caught or captive-bred.
 Buy only those sold by responsible breeders.